jacobproffer/blog/content/travel/snaefellsnes-peninsula.md

 ---
-title: "Exploring Snaefellsnes Peninsula: Rauðfeldsgjá Gorge, Arnarstapi to Hellnar Hike, and Kirkjufell"
+title: "Exploring Snaefellsnes Peninsula: Rauðfeldsgjá Gorge, Arnarstapi to Hellnar, and Kirkjufell"
 date: 2024-08-17T08:54:59-04:00
 description: "Discover the best of Iceland's Snaefellsnes Peninsula with a visit to Rauðfeldsgjá Gorge, a scenic hike from Arnarstapi to Hellnar, a climb up Saxhóll Crater, and views of Kirkjufell and Kirkjufellfoss."
 images: ["/images/myles_reynisfjara.jpg"]